On average, GVI participants get £700 off their program fees by Fundraising and applying for a Scholarship*.

-This internship is the perfect opportunity to enter the world of professional diving and / or marine conservation while living and working in a pristine environment to complete what will be a life changing experience.
+Travel to the beautiful Seychelles islands in the Indian Ocean where you will train to improve your scuba diving skills while participating on our marine conservation and Padi Divemaster internship, conducting vital marine research.
+This internship is the perfect opportunity to enter the world of professional diving and marine conservation while living and working in a pristine environment to complete what will be a life-changing experience.

-After a successful internship, qualifying candidates may be given the opportunity to work for GVI or selected partner organisations in the Seychelles, or in other countries around the world where GVI operate.
-Field work positions can be paid or unpaid, range in duration from one month to one year, and availability varies.
-Qualification for possible GVI positions is at the sole discretion of Global Vision International.
+After a successful internship, qualifying candidates may be given the opportunity to work for GVI or selected partner organisations in Seychelles, or in other countries around the world where GVI operate.
+Over 50% of GVI staff are recruited from our alumni database.
+Qualification for positions is at the sole discretion of Global Vision International.

 You will spend the majority of your time on this internship scuba diving and as such you need to be qualified to at least PADI Open Water, or equivalent before you start the internship.
 GVI will supply you with all the training you need to be certified up to PADI Divemaster as well as with additional diving courses.